Fabien Reboul

 Fabien Reboul (born 9 September 1995) is a French professional tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of world No. 22 achieved 26 May 2025.
-Reboul has won five ATP Tour doubles titles and 17 ATP Challengers, all partnering Sadio Doumbia.
-He also has a career high singles ranking of No. 328 achieved on 17 December 2018.
+He has a career high ATP doubles ranking of world No. 20 achieved on 3 August 2026 and a career high ATP singles ranking of No. 328 achieved on 17 December 2018.
+Reboul has won five ATP Tour and 17 ATP Challenger Tour doubles titles, all partnering Sadio Doumbia.

 Career

 2022: ATP debut

 Reboul and Sadio Doumbia received a wildcard invitation into the main draw of their home tournament at the 2022 Rolex Paris Masters making their debut at the Masters 1000 level.

-2023: Maiden ATP title, top 50 debut
+2023: ATP title, Masters semifinal, top 50

 The pair Reboul and Doumbia reached their first ATP final at the 2023 Córdoba Open.

 Reboul reached the top 50 on 13 February 2023.
 Next they reached the semifinals at the 2023 Rio Open.

 In September 2023, Reboul and Doumbia won their first title on the ATP Tour, the 2023 Chengdu Open.
 The following month, in October the pair reached the semifinals of the 2023 Rolex Shanghai Masters upsetting second seeds Wesley Koolhof and Neal Skupski.